 The insinuation in both The Irish Times and the BBC is that the Health Service in Northern Ireland is over-prescribing.

 Health care professionals in Northern Ireland have noted for several years that patients who come to see a professional about mental health concerns tend to expect a prescription and are averse to alternative therapies.
 There are good reasons for this.
-A society that functioned on silences and secrets for over forty years might not race to embrace talking about and through complicated emotions.
+A society that functioned on silences and secrets for over forty years might not embrace talking about and through complicated emotions.
 A conservative society with a large rural population may not find holistic remedies or eastern mind-body-spirit practices welcoming.
 Prozac is far less invasive than a therapist, far less sweaty and well, compromising, than yoga.

 - An acknowledgment of the psychological costs of dealing with the conflict and post 'extreme-life' funk

 - A shift away from self-medication

 |Haunting the Present: the 'In Their Footsteps' traveling |

 exhibit of shoes worn by victims of the Troubles